guahanweb/twitter-relay-consumer/README.md

 $ touch ./.docker.env && open ./.docker.env
 ```

-Within the environment file, you will provide the following variables
+Within the environment file, you will provide the following variables.

-(**NOTE:** the values for these variables will be provided at the
+> :white_check_mark: **NOTE:** redacted values will be provided by the
-workshop).
+> facilitator during the workshop.

 ```
 LOG_LEVEL=debug